publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch33/m__us_usc_t43_s1613.md

         (2)

-         For purposes of applying the rule of approximation under this section, the largest legal subdivision that may be conveyed in excess of the applicable acreage limitation specified in subsection (a) of this section shall be—
+         For purposes of applying the rule of approximation under this section, the largest legal subdivision that may be conveyed in excess of the applicable acreage limitation specified in subsection (a) shall be—

             (A) in the case of land managed by the Bureau of Land Management that is not within a conservation system unit, the next whole section;